East Hardwick

+History

 The name 'East Hardwick' has its origins in Old English.
 The 'East' distinguishes it from West Hardwick, and 'Hardwick' comes from the Old English phrase heorde-wīc, meaning a herd farm or a farm for livestock.
-It is an ancient community, adjoining the line of the Roman Great North Road now linking Pontefract to the North with the A1 and Doncaster in the south.
+It adjoins the line of the Roman Great North Road now linking Pontefract to the North with the A1 and Doncaster in the south.

-The village name does not appear in the Domesday Book of 1086, but is referred to in a deed dated 1120 as Herdwica, and in 1296 as Herdwyk.
-The name means herd farm – an area used for livestock rather than arable farming.
-The name East Hardwick had appeared by 1424.
+The Domesday Book does not record the village, but documents from 1120 refer to a Herdwica, and in 1296 as Herdwyk.
+The name means herd farm, an area used for livestock instead of arable farming.
+The version spelled as East Hardwick first appeared in 1424.

-The township, later civil parish of East Hardwick lies in the ecclesiastical parish of Pontefract, and was small at 528 acres.
-It became an independent parish in 1876 and its church record dates from 1874.
+The township, later civil parish of East Hardwick, lies in the ecclesiastical parish of Pontefract.
+It became an independent parish in 1871 and its church record dates from 1874.
+It is 2 mi south of Pontefract, and 9.5 mi east of Wakefield.

 The earliest map dates from 1800 when the open fields were being enclosed.
-Two farms: Manor Farm and Norman’s farm extended over 150 acres and records show cattle farming as well as wheat, oats, barley, potatoes and pea production.
+Two farms: Manor Farm and Norman's farm extended over 150 acres and records show cattle farming as well as wheat, oats, barley, potatoes and pea production.

-The layout of the village changed when the turnpike or toll-charging road from Leeds to Barnsdale Bar for fast horse-drawn traffic was built running through East Hardwick.
-Tolls were charged until 1878.
+In 1820, the Leeds to Barnsdale Bar turnpike opened through East Hardwick.
+This avoided traffic from Leeds having to travel through Garforth and Ferrybridge to get on the Great North Road going south.
+Tolls were collected until 1878.

-Until 1974 the village was part of Osgoldcross Rural District.
-It is now part of Wakefield Metropolitan District.